Dynatrace/dynatrace-configuration-as-code/pkg/download/README.md

 #### Options
 Instead of downloading all the configurations for all the API's you can pass a list of API values separated by comma using the following flag ``--downloadSpecificAPI``.

-i.e. ``./monaco download --downloadSpecificAPI alerting-profiles,dashboard --environments=my-environment.yaml ``
+i.e. ``./monaco download --downloadSpecificAPI alerting-profile,dashboard --environments=my-environment.yaml ``

 #### Notes